 Cyborgs and the impact of human enhancement on sexuality

 I've kept the most extreme examples for last.
 Are you seated?
 Good.
 New medical breakthroughs could also open up new erotic possibilities and widen the limits of sexuality.
 Technologies such as 3D printing or tissue engineering will enable implants and transplants not even dreamed of before.
 The doctors of the Wake Forest Baptist Medical Center have already created (7 years ago) e implanted "grown" vaginas in the laboratory on women with vaginal aplasia.
 The center has also bioengineered and implanted erectile tissue of the penis about rabbits.
 Imagine what would happen if, in the future, it was possible to artificially augment human bodies to experience longer orgasms, or an erotic arousal other than what we are used to.

-What if the future cyborgs of sex were us?
+What if the future sex robots, indeed the future sex cyborgs, were us?
 At present the technology optogenetics it can activate specific neural cells with a particular wavelength of light.
 If our cells are engineered with this ability, special lights can create the sensation of, for example, a caress.
 Imagine future sex robots with full-body LEDs flashing lights in programmed patterns downloadable via the smartphone app.
 I have to translate?
 Self-stimulation addiction may in the future receive its own code in the international statistical classification of diseases.
 If a microchip with the ability to trigger feelings of extreme pleasure on demand is ever developed, it will likely become an impossible drug to eradicate.
 A lot of people will never get out of it again.

 The "technosexual" future of society